kewbish/kenna/README.md

 Smaller bugfixes or problems with inbuilt templates can be filed in issues.
 ## Naming Note
 I recently went on a class trip to [Iceland](http://inspiredbyiceland.com/), and was inspired to name this project after it.
 According to a Google Translate search (could be 100% wrong), `Kenna` means `to teach` in Icelandic, which I think is fitting.
-## Want custom implementations?
-If you'd like a custom feature implemented for your site, please email kewbish@gmail.com for a consultation.
-I'll be happy to work with you to build an online prescence tailored to you and your students.